 - Get a Doctor’s Certificate for each of your parents.
 This confirms that your parents are of sound mind.
 The cover letter that comes with their Wills gives the wording.

 Free legal advice from a law firm

-At no charge, you, your parents, accountant or financial adviser can telephone Legal Consolidated.
+At no charge, you, your parents, your accountant or your financial adviser can telephone Legal Consolidated.
 One of our specialist taxation and superannuation lawyers helps you answer the questions to build Wills on our website.

 I am an Adjunct Professor lecturing both the Estate Planning and Superannuation units at a number of universities.
 I have done so since 1999.

-I have 7 degrees, 4 of them are in law including my doctorate.
+I have 7 degrees, 4 of which are in law including my doctorate.
 My research was on Estate Planning and succession planning.
 Estate Planning is my passion, especially given the opportunity to reduce the four defacto death duties: income tax, Capital Gains Tax, transfer duty and the 32% death tax on your superannuation.

 I author both of Australia’s leading Estate Planning books: CCH Australian Estate Planning and Thompson Reuters Australian Financial Planning Handbook.